 A career ladder is a formal process within an organization that allows employees to advance their careers to higher levels of salary, responsibility or authority.
 Once employees meet certain criteria, they are eligible to move into higher-level roles.

-Examples of jobs that might have career ladders include child protective services caseworkers, adult protective services specialists, police officers, accountants and computer programmers.
+Examples of jobs that might have career ladders or paths include those in administration, communications, customer service, education, retail, law enforcement, and many other specialties.
 In mid-size and large government organizations, these positions are found in quantities significant enough to merit consideration of establishing career ladders.

 Career ladders contribute to staff retention.
 When employees experience the low times inherent in any job, they can look to the career ladder to see there is more money, responsibility or authority available in the near future provided employees meet the employer’s requirements for moving to the next rung of the career ladder.

 Employees see the light at the end of the tunnel.
 It causes them to think long and hard about the pros and cons of taking a different job.
 If they decide to leave, they must brush up their resumes, complete job applications, go on interviews, learn a new job and assimilate into a new organizational culture.
 If they decide to stay, they know the job and organization, are in line for career advancement and know what they need to do to achieve the next step in their careers.

 Almost all career ladders include some sort of continuing education or training component.
 In addition to accumulating years of experience and performing at an acceptable level, employees complete training classes to enhance their skills.
 Career ladder requirements provide an external stimulus for employees to attend job-related training.
 For the organization, the result is a well-trained workforce.

 When organizations have career ladders in place, they show employees the organization values them.
 The career ladder is a formal mechanism whereby employees gain knowledge, skills, and abilities that make them more useful to the employer.
 Employees feel cared for since the organization is investing in them.